-Unacceptable Emergent Sufficient Advanced The teacher candidate Some technology is The teacher candidate Technology is infused avoids technology and available in the uses available into and transforms cannot articulate classroom and the technology in the instruction in effective appropriate uses for school, and the teacher classroom, and ways.
-Readily adopts technology in candidate uses it on a integrates technology emerging technology instruction. limited basis. into teaching.
-Can and seeks out Technology is used as an "add on" to instruction and is not integral to instructional goals and activities. articulate creative uses for existing technology. opportunities to learn about new technologies that are not already available in the school.
+Unacceptable Emergent Sufficient Advanced The teacher candidate Some technology is The teacher candidate Technology is infused avoids technology and available in the uses available into and transforms cannot articulate classroom and the school, and the teacher technology in the classroom, and instruction in effective ways.
+Readily adopts appropriate uses for technology in instruction. candidate uses it on a limited basis. integrates technology into teaching.
+Can emerging technology and seeks out instruction.
+Technology is used as an "add on" to instruction and is not integral to instructional goals and activities. articulate creative uses for existing technology. opportunities to learn about new technologies that are not already available in the school.
 0 1 2 3